varun-go/molecool/README.md

 A Python package for analyzing and visualizing pdb and xyz files.
 For MolSSI May webinar series.

+This repository is currently under development.
+To perform a 'developmental install', download this repository and type

+'pip install -e .' in the repository directory.

 ### Copyright

 Copyright (c) 2020, Varun Gopal